 Enjoy it with a nice dry sparkling wine, or go old-school with chilled vodka to cleanse between bites.
 Don’t load up too much on accouterments and sides because Kaluga is meant to be tasted in full!

-The most common hybrid configuration is a cross between standard Kaluga and Acipenser Shrenckii, better known as the Japanese River Sturgeon or the Amur Sturgeon.
+The most common Kaluga Fusion Sturgeon Caviar configuration is a cross between standard Kaluga and Acipenser schrenckii, better known as the Japanese River Sturgeon or the Amur Sturgeon.

-Since these species share a home and some key characteristics, they make for a resilient and sustainable hybrid for farm raising and caviar production.
-Look for labels that indicate “River Beluga,” but don’t be misled – be sure you’re getting top-quality Kaluga and nothing else.
+Since these species share a home and some key characteristics, Kaluga Fusion Amber Caviar makes for a resilient and sustainable hybrid for farm raising and caviar production.
+Look for labels that indicate “River Beluga,” but don’t be misled – be sure you’re getting the highest grade Kaluga and nothing else to ensure unmatchable superior quality.

 The big advantage of farmed caviar is consistency and cost.
 Producers have a high degree of control over their environments when crossbreeding fish and mapping out harvesting cycles to create the best possible product at a reasonable price point.